mila-iqia/milatools/README.md

 The milatools package provides the `mila` command, which is meant to help with connecting to and interacting with the Mila cluster.

+---

+**Warning**

+The `mila` command is meant to be used on your local machine.
+Trying to run it on the cluster will fail with an error

+---

 ## Install